carbon-design-system/ibm-security/docs/migration/2.x/README.md

 ### Feature flags

-If using `@carbon/grid` style classes and utilities, you can disable the library output using a feature flag by writing the following Sass code before importing:
+If using body style and reset, you can disable the library output using a feature flag by writing the following Sass code before importing:

 ```scss
 $security--feature-flags: (